 Each PIFP candidate is interviewed by PIFP to ensure a good fit for a fellowship position before he or she is recommended to an organization.
 Organizations are forwarded three or four pre-qualified candidates, which they interview before choosing a Fellow.

 Summer Fellowships are 10 weeks in length (typically beginning in late May or early June).
-Host organizations pay the Summer Fellow a stipend of $3500.
+Partner organizations pay the Summer Fellow a stipend of $3500.

-Yearlong Fellowships are 12 months in length (typically beginning in late May or early June).
-Partner organizations pay the Yearlong Fellow a stipend of $23,000 for the year, plus health insurance.
+Yearlong Fellowships are 12 months in length (typically beginning in early June).
+Partner organizations pay the Yearlong Fellow a stipend of $24,000 for the year, plus health insurance.